New York City. The Big Apple. The Concrete Jungle.

 But nope, I could not have enjoyed it more if I tried.
 It was like walking into the happiest room in the world.
 I was grinning from ear to ear!

 Not only is the food cheaper but you’ll also not have to queue for ages to get in (you will usually see a queue piling down W 51st street!).

 Day One Late Morning: Radio City Music Hall

-Whilst we didn’t have time to take a tour of Radio City Music Hall, it’s unlikely that you’ll miss this attraction whilst wandering around Manhattan.
+While we didn’t have time to take a tour of Radio City Music Hall, it’s unlikely that you’ll miss this attraction while wandering around Manhattan.